nofutofu/horiseon-home-challenge/README.md

 changed "div" for the navigational links into "nav"

 changed the css ".header div" sections to new corresponding ".header nav" sections

+added an id for "search-engine-optimization" for the navigation link to operate correctly